janv93/large-trading-api/README.md

 ### Todo:

 - [ ] AI: Transformer as improvement to standard NNs (position encoding time steps)
-- [ ] Add APIs for backtesting and trading stocks and ETFs

 ### How to use backtests: